-Annual Bonus Plan Link to strategic objectives: The Annual Bonus Plan provides an incentive to the Executive Directors linked to achievement in delivering goals that are closely aligned with the Company's strategy and the creation of value for shareholders.
+Link to strategic objectives: The Annual Bonus Plan provides an incentive to the Executive Directors linked to achievement in delivering goals that are closely aligned with the Company's strategy and the creation of value for shareholders.
 In particular, the Plan supports the Company's objectives allowing the setting of annual targets based on the business' strategic objectives at that time, meaning that a wide range of performance metrics can be used.
 Operation The Remuneration Committee will determine the bonus payable after the year-end based on performance against targets.
 Annual bonuses are normally paid in cash after the end of the financial year to which they relate although the Remuneration Committee will have the flexibility to settle any bonus in shares.
 On a change of control, the Remuneration Committee may pay bonuses on a pro rata basis measured on performance up to the date of change of control.
 Malus will apply up to the date of the bonus determination and clawback will apply for two years from the date of bonus determination.
 Opportunity The maximum bonus opportunity as a % of base salary is 125% for the CEO role and 100% for the CFO role and any new Executive Director role appointed during the Policy period.
-Performance metrics, weighting and assessment Bonus payouts are determined on the satisfaction of a range of key financial and/or non-financial objectives set by the Remuneration Committee.
+Performance metrics, weighting and assessment Bonus payouts are determined on the satisfaction of a range of key financial and/or non- financial objectives set by the Remuneration Committee.
 In addition, the payment of any bonus will require the Remuneration Committee to determine that the Company has delivered an acceptable level of performance during the year.
 The Remuneration Committee retains discretion in exceptional circumstances to change performance measures and targets and the weightings attached to performance measures part-way through a performance year if there is a significant and material event which causes the Remuneration Committee to believe the original measures, weightings and targets are no longer appropriate.
-Discretion may also be exercised in cases where the Remuneration Committee believes that the bonus outcome is not a fair and accurate reflection of business performance.
+Discretion may also be exercised in cases where the Remuneration Committee believes that the bonus outcome is not a fair and accurate reflection of business performance

-Link to strategic Awards are designed to incentivise the Executive Directors to maximise returns to objectives: shareholders by successfully delivering the Company's objectives over the long term.
-Operation Awards are granted annually to Executive Directors under the LTIP.
-The vesting period is normally three years, with vesting normally subject to: the Executive Director's continued employment at the date of vesting; and satisfaction of the performance conditions.
-The Remuneration Committee may award dividend equivalents on awards to the extent that they vest.
-Awards which vest after the end of the vesting period will be subject to an additional two- year holding period.
-During this period the shares cannot be sold (other than as required for tax purposes).
-The LTIP rules contain standard provisions to satisfy awards/dividend equivalents in shares Malus will apply for the period from grant to vesting with clawback applying for the two-year period post vesting.
-Opportunity Awards may be made up to 150% of base salary.
-If exceptional circumstances arise, including (but not limited to) the recruitment of an individua the Remuneration Committee may grant awards outside this limit up to a maximum of 200% of a participant's annual basic salary.
-No more than 25% of the award will vest for threshold performance.
-100% of the award will vest for maximum performance.
-Performance metrics, weighting and assessment LTIP awards will vest subject to the achievement of challenging performance conditions set by the Remuneration Committee prior to each grant.
-These will be determined by the Committee each year taking into account the specific strategic priorities of the business at the time.
-The Committee may change the balance of the measures or use different measure for subsequent awards during the Policy period, as appropriate.
-The Remuneration Committee retains discretion in exceptional circumstances to change performance measures and targets and the weightings attached to performance measures part way through a performance period if an event occurs which causes the Remuneration Committee to believe the original measures, weightings and targets are no longer appropriate Discretion may also be exercised in cases where the Remuneration Committee believes that
+Link to strategic objectives: Awards are designed to incentivi shareholders by successfully de Operation Awards are granted annually to Exnormally three years, with vesting • the Executive Director's continu • satisfaction of the performance The Remuneration Committee ma they vest.
+Awards which vest after the end o year holding period.
+During this per tax purposes).
+The LTIP rules contain standard p Malus will apply for the period fro period post vesting.
+Opportunity Awards may be made up to 150% If exceptional circumstances arise, the Remuneration Committee may of a participant's annual basic sala No more than 25% of the award v vest for maximum performance.
+Performance metrics, weighting and assessment LTIP awards will vest subject to th set by the Remuneration Committe Committee each year taking into a the time.
+The Committee may cha for subsequent awards during the The Remuneration Committee reta performance measures and targed part way through a performance p Committee to believe the original n Discretion may also be exercised the vesting outcome is not a fair a ise the Executive Directors to maximise returns to elivering the Company's objectives over the long term.

-Shareholding Requiremen Shareholding Requirement Link to strategic objectives: To support long term commitment to the Company and the alignment of Executive Director interests with those of shareholders.
-Operation The Remuneration Committee has adopted formal shareholding guidelines that will encourage the Executive Directors to build up and then subsequently hold a shareholding equivalent of 200% of their base salary.
-Adherence to these guidelines is a condition of continued participation in the equity incentive arrangements.
+Shareholding Requirement Link to strategic objectives: To support long term commitm Director interests with those of Operation The Remuneration Committee h encourage the Executive Director equivalent of 200% of their base Adherence to these guidelines is incentive arrangements.
 Opportunity 200% of salary Performance metrics, weighting and assessment None.